Patrick Abercrombie: Awards

 Abercrombie was appointed a Knight Bachelor in the 1945 New Year Honours.
 He was the most celebrated British planner of his generation.
+In 1946 he received the RIBA Royal Gold Medal - the highest honour awarded by the Royal Institute of British Architects.
 In 1948 he became the first president of the newly formed group the International Union of Architects, or the UIA (Union Internationale des Architectes).
 The group now annually awards the Sir Patrick Abercrombie Prize, for excellence in town planning.
-In 1950 he received the AIA Gold Medal.
+In 1950 he received the AIA Gold Medal, the highest architectural honour in America, making him one of the few architects who have won both the prestigious RIBA Gold Medal and AIA Gold Medal, alongside renowned names such as Frank Lloyd Wright, Le Corbusier, Mies van der Rohe, Frank Gehry, Richard Rogers, and Norman Foster.

 Legacy

 The Abercrombie Building at Oxford Brookes University is home to the Faculty of Technology, Design and Environment.
 He appears in the film The Proud City presenting his plan to the public.

 He died in 1957.
 A blue plaque has been erected at a house where he lived from 1915 to 1935, on Village Road, Oxton, Merseyside.
+In July 2023, a blue plaque was erected at a house in Aston Upthorpe, where he lived from 1945 to 1957.

 He was the architect of the North East Wales Institute of Higher Education (NEWI) in Wrexham.

 Family

 Abercrombie married Emily Maud Gordon in 1908; they had one son and one daughter.
 He was widowed in 1942.
-Abercrombie was the brother of the poet and critic, Lascelles Abercrombie and uncle to Michael Abercrombie.
+Abercrombie was the brother of the poet and critic Lascelles Abercrombie, and uncle to Michael Abercrombie.